 When a student needs support, how much is due to staff capability?
 If a student struggles to read course materials or take notes – could it be because staff struggle to create accessible documents?
 In the YouTube video below you will see other examples of where digital capability could change the student experience.

 Creating accessible information

 For educational providers as well as students, this journey begins with information.
 An accessible website is the obvious starting point but a carelessly inaccessible prospectus could easily be the end.
 Writing in plain language is a skill and it is important to have an engaging layout but all to often we allow design to dictate over usability, with inaccessible online publishing tools or dense text that is too difficult to navigate.
-Jisc members can have a free Jisc Accessibility Snapshot of the 5 key ‘student-facing’ platforms and tools to see what a disabled student experiences.
+We recommend looking at the 5 key ‘student-facing’ platforms and tools to see what a disabled student experiences.

 Defining Inclusive Digital Skills

 The digital skills needed to create accessible documents are not ‘specialist’.
 They can be managed and encouraged by providing accessible document templates and standards to work to.
 Inclusive digital capability is achieved by offering inclusive guidelines that anyone with basic digital skills can use.
 There is no reason why all staff producing information or course materials could not acquire inclusive skills given support with staff development and online resources they can access as and when they need them.
 Then it is possible to define a basic level of digital capability for every role related to the work they do.